Recruitment Sources and Strategies

 - Recruitment agencies

-- National, state, and local speech-language-hearing associations
+- ASHA, and state and local speech-language-hearing associations

 - Job fairs

-ASHA has developed a brochure and pdf presentation that can be used to promote the profession:
+ASHA has developed a brochure and PDF presentation that can be used to promote the profession:

 Some suggestions include: